-Author’s name (where the last name is followed by initials only), abbreviated title of the journal article underlined or in italics, year of publication written in bold, number of the volume underlined or in italics, initial page number of the cited article.
+Author’s name (where the last name is followed by initials only), abbreviated title of the journal article underlined or in italics, year of a publication written in bold, a number of the volume underlined or in italics, the initial page number of the cited article.

 In the appendices section, you provide some large-format tabulations of raw data, graphs, tables, etc. that are too large or long to be used in the main body of the research.
 Then the appendix is added to the thesis.

 - Pages should be consecutively numbered.

 - Each table or graph should be placed on a separate page, be numbered consecutively, and include a caption at the top of it.
 All labels should be explained in the footnotes or the caption.

 - You should carefully draw each figure on a separate page and accompany it with a legend, which, as a rule, appears below the figure.
 If necessary, it may be placed on a separate sheet of paper.